 “It felt like I had to see everything, as if it was the only way my life would count or matter,” writes Radtke.
 “I didn’t care where we were going as long as it was someplace new.”

 An inspection of abandoned buildings and shuttered city centers with her college boyfriend Andrew in Imagine Wanting Only This goes toward unpacking the author’s penchant for ruins.
-It’s not so much as the universal appeal to Instagram urban disrepair as it is “the question of how something that is can become, very suddenly, something that isn’t” for Radtke.
+For Radtke, it’s not so much the universal appeal to Instagram urban disrepair as it is “the question of how something that is can become, very suddenly, something that isn’t.”

 “Perhaps critics call images for Detroit ‘perverse’ because they mirror a life we recognize,” she notes amid a brief examination of what Harvard University’s Svetlana Boym called “ruinophilia” that helps clarify the inquiries at the center of Radtke’s comic.
 “We forget that everything will become no longer ours.”